LottieVixen/bigger-display/README.md

 # bigger-display
-432 display for mindustry
+14 and 16 tile displays for mindustry
-and a larger frameless 448 display
 ![two displays side by side, frameless first, then framed](/preview.png?raw=true "two displays side by side, frameless first, then framed")